mihir2510/BulliesEye/README.md

 #### Disclamer

->The texts & images were used in our app for testing purpose only.We don't encourage anybody to use it for crime or cyberbullying.
+>The texts & images were used in our app for testing purpose only.
+We don't encourage anybody to use it for crime or cyberbullying.